 - Tap on the hamburger icon (≡) on the top-left corner of the screen.

-- Select Settings found on the bottoms of the Gmail app menu.
+- Select Settings found at the bottom of the Gmail app menu.

 - If you are signed in with more than one Gmail account, select the account for which you want to see the unread emails.